 • He two-timed his girlfriend by going out with someone else.

-• She felt hurt when she found out she was being two-timed.
+• She felt heartbroken when she found out she was being two-timed.

-Other ways to say: Cheat on, be unfaithful
+Other ways to say: Cheat on, be unfaithful, step out (informal)

 Example Sentence: